Google sales top estimates on ad surge; Alphabet plans $50 billion buyback

 Privacy and antitrust lawsuits against Google that could result in changes to its ad operations have remained a concern for investors, according to analysts.
 But resolution remains distant, with one key trial not expected until 2023.

-Discussions about changing U.S. and European laws to impose new oversight on Google and other companies, especially regarding privacy and artificial intelligence, have lagged as legislators have been distracted by the pandemic.
+Discussions about changing U.S. and European laws to impose new oversight on Google, Facebook Inc and other companies, especially regarding privacy and artificial intelligence, have lagged as legislators have been distracted by the pandemic.

+Shares of Facebook, which had been up 62% during the last year entering Tuesday, rose 1.7% after hours.
+Shares of Amazon, another big competitor in advertising, rose 0.2% after Alphabet’s results and had been up 44% over the last year.

+Reporting by Subrat Patnaik in Bengaluru and Paresh Dave in Oakland, Calif.Editing by Devika Syamnath and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.